markusmazurczak/k8s-cluster-creator/README.md

 ## NATNetwork
 For Node-Communication I use an VBox Managed NATNatwork.
 ## Node-Port-Network
-Because the cluster these scripts create are for developement or administrative purposes there is no ingress controller as like an external load balancer.
-I use K8S NodePort to make services accessible
+Because the cluster these scripts create are for developement or administrative purposes there is no ingress controller.
+I use the NodePort-Service to make services accessible.

 # Prerequisites
 ## Install VirtualBox